8 health benefits from giving

 Research finds that volunteering only has health benefits for people who do it in order to help others, rather than to help themselves.
 So please pick a cause you care about and do it with your heart.

-With that prerequisite in mind, these 8 health benefits associated with volunteering and charitable giving:
+With that prerequisite in mind, these 8 health advantages associated with volunteering and charitable giving:

 1. Lower risk of dementia